UltimaScripts/PublicScriptLibrary/README.md

 # PublicScriptLibrary
 This Repo is a garbage heap of scripts for ClassisAssist I've found or wrote.

+None of it is polished, this is a dump.

 Thanks to Reetus for ClassisAssist, Ultima Online ClassicUO assistant program.